TacticalTome/TacticalTome/CONTRIBUTING.md

 # Contributing
-Gamer's Handbook is open up to contributions and it is advised to create an issue before beginning, so we know what you are working on and don't overwrite each other and to pre-approve features.
+Tactical Tome is open up to contributions and it is advised to create an issue before beginning, so we know what you are working on and don't overwrite each other and to pre-approve features.

 #### Dependencies
-All of the following software are required in order to run the Gamer's Handbook
+All of the following software are required in order to run the Tactical Tome
 - Web Server
 - PHP 8
 - MySQL